 The Market Match program was founded in 2009 by Ecology Center’s partner, Roots of Change (ROC).
 The first primary funder was the California Department of Food and Agriculture, Specialty Crop Block Grant Program.

 The program began with just a handful of partners — market operators and community-based organizations spread out across the state.
 ROC asked these leaders to design the SNAP healthy food incentive program that best fit both their community needs and their organization’s capacity.
-This was the beginnings of what is now a thriving community of practice: the California Market Match Consortium (CMMC).
+This was the beginning of what is now a thriving community of practice: the California Market Match Consortium (CMMC).

-Since 2009, when Market Match was offered at 44 markets, the CMMC has grown significantly.
-Now Market Match is offered at over 260 sites statewide.
-The Ecology Center’s goal is to continue to grow the Market Match program, working with partners and funders to bring Market Match to every region of the state.
+Ecology Center’s goal is to continue to grow the Market Match program, working with partners and funders to bring Market Match to every region of the state.